He has filed the necessary papers to signal his candidacy for the presidency of the United States as a Republican.

 Others think the revolution had already begun.

-I love the ads, my wife loves the ads.
+My wife loves the ads.

 They're really funny, some of them, and very unthreatening.

-He's almost childlike in his presentation, but it seems to be working, said Matthews.
+An African-American guy, it seems, has to run an ad that's so unthreatening, he's almost childlike in his presentation, but it seems to be working, said Matthews.

-So question, why is it always liberals who seem so genuinely overtly surprised when black candidates are viable candidates, and in their surprise evoke old, damaging stereotypes about them.
+So question, why is it always liberals who seem so genuinely, overtly surprised when black candidates are viable candidates and in their surprise, evoke old, damaging stereotypes about them.

-If you'll excuse a Bushism, I think it's because much of their political philosophy and existence depends on misunderestimating minorities.
+If you'll excuse a bushism, I think it's because much of their political philosophy and existence depends on misunderestimating minorities.

-Minorities aren't getting into colleges at the same rates as other students, give them special race-based admissions programs.
+Minorities aren't getting into colleges at the same rates as other students.

-Minorities need help, give them expensive social programs of questionable worth.
+Give them expensive social programs of questionable worth.

 The liberal solution to these problems has never been one that grants minorities the dignity of achieving success, which I have always said.

-Look at the people at the top, look at the people the bottom, think it's unfair, people on the top should be there.
+They look at the straight and look at the people at the top, look at the people at the bottom, think it's unfair people on the top should be there.

 They lower the people to be in class, education, economics, socially, what have you.

-Because they don't think the people at the bottom can do it.
+They never seek to elevate people from the bottom because they don't think the people at the bottom can do it.

-Because they have arrogant contempt and condescond condescension for people.
+Because they have arrogant contempt and condensation.

-And so this is this is this is why this whole global warming business is they they know capitalism versus socialism.
+And so this is why this whole global warming business is the they, you know, capitalism versus socialism, they don't think average Americans can achieve in the capitalistic system.

-A capitalistic system is so unfair, and they're out to destroy it, because it'll put them in power when their blessed socialism arrives in as many places as possible.
+A capitalistic system is so unfair, and they're out to destroy it because it'll put them in power when their blessed socialism arrives in as many places as possible.

-Conservatism only wants the best for people, as many people as possible achieving, meeting their goals, setting lofty ones, utilizing ambition and drive and desire and passion to achieve those dreams and goals, and liberals smirk at that sort of thing.
+Conservatism only wants the best for people, as many people as possible, achieving, meeting their goals, setting lofty ones, utilizing ambition and drive and desire and passion to achieve those dreams and goals.

-And I'm just I I when when you go anywhere in the world and look at where socialism, extreme socialism, and communism rule, don't tell me that's the solution to any problem on the face of the earth, including pollution or global warming or economics or what have you, because it isn't, and there's no evidence that it is in the history of time.
+And I'm just, when you go anywhere in the world and look at where socialism, extreme socialism, and communism rule, don't tell me that's the solution to any problem on the face of the earth, including pollution or global warming or economics or what have you.

 Back in a sec.

-Gavin Newsom, yep, happened.
+Gavin Newsome, yep, happened.

-Which was kind of remarkable in two ways to me.
+Everything you have read and heard about this is true, which was kind of remarkable in two ways to me.

 Who knew?